 Task 1: Donor board and ATX Build

 You can hack an ATX power supply cutting back the wires as a permanent solution.
 I chose to use a cheap break out board on any atx.
-I didnt have a 5 pin dim but you can pick them up cheap and easily solder to new cable.
-In my case i found a cable with amiga wire colours from the table above, new original.
+I didnt have a 5 pin dim but you can pick them up new cheap and easily solder to new cable.
+In my case i found a cable with wire colours matching the amiga from the table above, looking like new original.

 At first it didnt come on but after some board cleaning, a lot of grime removed with cotton buds, i got a successful start!
 Turns out the board self tests and loads kickstart roms perfectly fine.
 This means its passing the following self tests :